susisu/est-ocaml/README.md

 Both readers are basically the same: read a table, each row (line) contains numbers separated by spaces or tabs.
 Lines start with `#` will be ignored as comments.

-The table in the n-th file will be assigned to a variable named `$$n` (note that n starts from 0, so the first one is 0-th), as a vector of vectors, each component represents a column of the table.
+The table in the *n*th file will be assigned to a variable named `$$n` (note that n starts from 0, so the first one is 0th), as a vector of vectors, each component represents a column of the table.
-For the first file, `$$` can be also used for the whole table and `$n` for the n-th column (as used in the first example).
+For the first file, `$$` can be also used for the whole table and `$n` for the *n*th column (as used in the first example).

 In addition, `table_ex` can read constant values in the input files.
 If a comment line starts with `##`, followed by a name and a number (e.g. `## c 3.0e+8`), the number also can be referred to by the name in the program.